root-project/root/README/ReleaseNotes/v610/index.md

 - See "Build, Configuration and Testing Infrastructure" below for changes in the directory structure.
 - libCling now exports only a minimal set of symbols.
+- Add support for std::array_view also for C++11 builds.
+The implementation has been modified to work before C++14.

 ## Histogram Libraries